 Weed Legal in Cabo in 2021?

-[Edited 7/2/21] The Supreme Court (SCJN) ruled that laws forbidding the use of marijuana are unconstitutional last fall.
-In September 2020, they gave lawmakers until December 15th that year to draft new legislation for the recreational use of marijuana.
+[Edited 12/04/21] The Supreme Court (SCJN) ruled that laws forbidding the use of marijuana are unconstitutional last fall.
+In September 2020, they gave lawmakers until December 15th of 2020 to draft new legislation for the recreational use of marijuana.
 The SCJN had an April deadline for legalization but extended it due to the COVID-19 pandemic.
 Mexico justice and legislative studies commissions will reconvene in the coming days to plot the path toward legalization.

 3 years ago members of the Supreme Court of Justice realized that the federal law criminalizing the private use and cultivation of cannabis by adults was unconstitutional.
 Justices gave Mexican lawmakers until April 30, 2021, to enact legislation regulating the use of cannabis by adults.
 However, House and Senate lawmakers did not agree on a plan prior to the deadline.

 Court Moves to Abolish Laws Prohibiting Personal Use of Marijuana

 On Monday, June 28th, 2021, a majority of the Court mandated that officials with Mexico’s Health Department begin issuing permits to members of the public ages 18 and older who wish to either possess or grow personal use quantities of cannabis.
 Activities involving commercial activities remain illegal.

 That may soon change this month according to Mexican lawmakers.
 A draft bill to legalize recreational cannabis in Mexico is being circulated in the Mexican Senate, and it may be passed as soon as December 15th.

 How will this all work?
 We are waiting to find out. (we reported on this back in 2019)